dburriss/dburriss.github.io/_posts/2018-08-12-page-module-model.md

 "cart is available" &&& fun _ -> displayed Header.basketButton
 ```

-We use the `skipAllTestsOnFailure <- true` to make sure we skip any other tests if the any smoke tests fails.
+We use the `skipAllTestsOnFailure <- true` to make sure we skip any other tests if any smoke tests fails.

 ## The building blocks for composition